CWC Board Biographies

 John Norvell

 John Norvell is an avid hiker and watcher of birds and flowers in the Claremont Hills Wilderness Park.
 He especially loves to hike in the late afternoons in Johnson’s Pasture and the newly acquired Evey Canyon/Potato Mountain parcel of the Park.
-He paid close attention to acquisition and management of the Park since moving to Claremont in 2005, and weighed in on policy decisions with letters to the editor and communications to City Council members.
-John joined the Board of the Claremont Wildlands Conservancy in 2017, and has served as Vice President since 2018.
+He paid close attention to acquisition and management of the Park since moving to Claremont in 2005 and weighed in on policy decisions with letters to the editor and communications to City Council members.
+John joined the Board of the Claremont Wildlands Conservancy in 2017 and served as Vice President from 2018 to 2025.
 He teaches anthropology at Mt.
 San Antonio College and brings a passion for outreach and education to the CWC.

 Lissa Petersen